Generative World Models of Tasks: LLM-Driven Hierarchical Scaffolding for Embodied Agents: Discussion and future work

 \subsection{The scaffolding design problem}

 A primary challenge is the origin of the hierarchical task structure itself.
 If the scaffolds must be meticulously hand-crafted by human experts, we have merely shifted the burden from the learning algorithm to the environment designer.
 This creates a bottleneck and may imbue the agent with the designer's own biases.
 The aforementioned use of LLMs as zero-shot planners is a promising mitigation strategy, but it introduces its own challenges, such as ensuring the logical consistency and physical feasibility of LLM-generated plans.
 Future work could explore methods for agents to learn the task hierarchy itself, perhaps by identifying bottleneck states in their exploration or by abstracting common sub-trajectories into reusable skills.
+To mitigate this initial "operator burden," a practical bootstrapping recipe could involve learning from demonstration.
+An initial library of sub-tasks and options could be learned by observing human expert data, with an LLM then labeling and abstracting these demonstrated trajectories into the symbolic task hierarchy.
+This human-in-the-loop approach seeds the system with a library of primitives, which can then be composed into new tasks.